elemenopyunome/AllegroDraw2DTiles/README.md

 -Load a bitmap from a sprite file

-Image courtesy of Buch from Open Game Art (https://opengameart.org/)
+Image courtesy of Buch (Michele Bucelli) from Open Game Art (https://opengameart.org/)

 Buch's profile can be found here https://opengameart.org/users/buch